Conclusion of the American Civil War: Events of late June

-Ending slavery had become a key war goal of the Union.
-This had been practically accomplished with the Emancipation Proclamation, which freed all slaves in former Confederate territory as the Union took it.
+Ending slavery had become a key goal of the Union after Lincoln issued the Emancipation Proclamation on January 1, 1863.
+The Emancipation Proclamation declared free all slaves in states in rebellion, but slaves actually gained their freedom as Union troops took Confederate territory.
 While slaves in much of the eastern Confederacy had already been freed by Union incursion, many of the further reaches of the Confederacy had not been touched by war, including much of Texas.
 On June 19, 1865, Union General Gordon Granger gave General Order No. 3, declaring all slaves in Texas to be free.
 While practically the order took some time to spread and enforce, its date of enactment was momentous, marking the legal end of slavery in the Confederacy.
 This is now celebrated as the national holiday Juneteenth.
-The full end of slavery in the United States did not come until December 6, with the passage of the Thirteenth Amendment to the United States Constitution.
+The full end of slavery in the United States did not come until December 6, with the ratification of the Thirteenth Amendment to the United States Constitution.
 In Native American territories that had sided with the Confederacy, slavery did not end until 1866.

 On June 19, 1865, Maj.
 Gen. Gordon Granger issued General Orders No. 4, Headquarters District of Texas, Galveston, Tex., stating that "All lawless persons committing acts of violence, such as banditti, guerrillas, jayhawkers, horse-thieves, &c. are hereby declared outlaws and enemies of the human race, and will be dealt with accordingly."
 President Andrew Johnson issued three proclamations in 1865 and 1866 that formally declared the end of the rebellion in different parts of the former Confederacy.
-The first, issued on June 23, 1865, declared the rebellion fully suppressed only within the state of Tennessee, Johnson's home state where he had been military governor.
+The first, issued on June 13, 1865, declared the rebellion fully suppressed only within the state of Tennessee, Johnson's home state where he had been military governor.